Besides riding trains, I enjoy watching them too. Going to Chicago to watch trains is fun and a great adventure.

 When to visit Chicago to watch trains

-To get the most activity, weekday morning and evening rushes are the best bet, but weekends and afternoons work well if you have the time.
-The first Amtrak train leaves at 7:00 am, the Lincon Service and the long-distance trains start at 1:45 pm and another at 2 pm.
+Weekday morning and evening rushes are the best bet to get the most activity, but weekends and afternoons work well if you have the time.
+The first Amtrak train leaves at 7:00 am, the Lincon Service and the long-distance trains start at 1:45 pm, and another at 2 pm.
 The first train to return is the Capitol Limited around 8:45.
 Metra starts arriving around 5:30 am and leaving around 6:30 am.

 Having a few timetables downloaded on your phone and this page can help you figure out when trains are arriving or leaving.
 The morning and evening rush hours are the best times to catch more trains.